MicrosoftDocs/Viva/Viva/engage/engage-microsoft-365-groups.md

 No, this functionality will be added in later waves.
 However, for Viva Engage communities connected to Microsoft 365 Groups, you can manage members and delete groups from the Microsoft 365 admin center.
 Metadata updates can also be applied to groups from the admin center.

-### Can I add external users to Viva Engage communities connected to Microsoft 365 Groups?
+### Can I add guests to Viva Engage communities connected to Microsoft 365 Groups?

-No. This causes a sync failure because external users aren't managed by Microsoft Entra ID.
+No. This causes a sync failure because guests aren't managed by Microsoft Entra ID.

 ### How many members can my group have?

-Because the upper limit of membership depends on how members interact with the associated resources provisioned with the Microsoft 365 group, there's no documented upper limit.
-However, customers have used Viva Engage communities with memberships ranging from 1,000 to more than 100,000 members.
+Because the upper limit of membership depends on how members interact with the associated resources provisioned with the Microsoft 365 group, there isn't a documented upper limit.
+However, we have seen customers who have Viva Engage communities with memberships ranging from 1,000 to more than 100,000 members.

 ### What happens if I delete a Viva Engage community connected to Microsoft 365 Groups?